 Each year, 2.7 million people around the world suffer a serious snakebite envenomation.
 At least 125,000 are killed and 400,000 more are permanently disabled.
 In India alone, over 46,000 people die from snakebite, which accounts for almost half of worldwide snakebite deaths.
 Casualty statistics are underestimates, as many deaths are never recorded.
-In response to this snakebite crisis, the World Health Organization classified snakebite as a neglected tropical disease as few efforts exist to reduce snakebite in developing countries.
+In response to this snakebite crisis, in 2017 the World Health Organization classified snakebite as a neglected tropical disease as few efforts exist to reduce snakebite in low-and middle-income countries.

 Antivenom has the potential to save a snakebite victim’s life, but the unfortunate reality is that antivenom is expensive, sometimes not effective and is in short supply for the communities who need it most.
 Rural communities in tropical countries are the most impacted by the snakebite crisis.
 Families in these communities are primarily poor with very limited access to health care.
 A snakebite can destroy not only an individual’s life, but their family’s livelihood as well.
 Those who do survive a snakebite are often faced with a massive financial debt to pay for antivenom treatment, yet are often unable to return to work or school because of their injuries.